The Jargon File has this to say about Brace Styles:

 }

-That's the style that I evolved after many years of coding.
+That's the style that I came to use after many years of coding.
 It is the One True Brace Style, logical and clear, and I found out later that it has a name: it is known as Whitesmiths Style, because it was the style used in examples that came with Whitesmiths C, an early commercial C compiler.
 A similar style is GNU Style, used by the GNU Project and the Free Software Foundation.
 Indents are always four spaces per level, with the braces halfway between the outer and inner indent levels...

 if (condition)